bigbio/quantms-readthedocs/docs/preprocessing.rst

 ---------------------------------------

 The RAW data (files from the instrument) can be provided to quantms pipeline in two different formats:

 (i) RAW files - instrument files;
 (ii) mzML files (HUPO-PSI standard file format).

 quantms uses the
 `thermorawfileparser <https://github.com/compomics/ThermoRawFileParser>`_
-to convert the input RAW files to mzML and all the following steps are built in top of the standard mzML.
+to convert the input RAW files to mzML and all the following steps are built on top of the standard mzML.

 .. important:: Automatic RAW file conversion is only supported from Thermo Scientific.